chrismurrph/default-db-format/README.md

 ##### Internal version

-The current internal version is 22.
+The current internal version is 23.
 Makes sense for when dealing with snapshots.
-22 goes with "0.1.1-SNAPSHOT".
+23 goes with "0.1.1-SNAPSHOT".
 It is displayed by the HUD.
+Previous versions:

-(Version 21 had a bug where a `:keyword` was not recognised as data).
+23  Guards against parameters to `check` being put in wrong order, and hard-coding google date as data 22  Fixed bug where a `:keyword` was not recognised as data 21  Released version (announced on Om slack group)